RazTeve/github-bounty/Readme.md

 # Github-Bounty

-Github bounty can be used as a way do collect donations for specific issues.
+Github bounty can be used as a way to collect donations for specific issues.

 Example use-cases are shown in this repos issues.